Call for Papers

 Belarusian Studies in the 21st Century

-UCL School of Slavonic and East European Studies and the Ostrogorski Centre invite proposals from established academics and doctoral researchers for individual papers and panels discussing various aspects of contemporary Belarusian studies.
+UCL School of Slavonic and East European Studies, Ostrogorski Centre and the Francis Skaryna Belarusian Library and Museum invite paper proposals from established academics and doctoral researchers discussing various aspects of contemporary Belarusian studies.

 The conference serves as a multidisciplinary forum of Belarusian studies in the West and offers a rare networking opportunity for researchers of Belarus.

 The organisers are interested in papers that discuss history, political science, political economy, literature, sociology and religious studies.
-Interdisciplinary studies and panel proposals are particularly encouraged.
-Selected papers will be peer-reviewed and published in the Journal of Belarusian Studies in 2020.
+Interdisciplinary studies are particularly encouraged.
+Selected papers will be peer-reviewed and published in the Journal of Belarusian Studies in 2021.

-To submit a paper or panel proposal please complete the online form linked here no later than 15 November 2019.
+To submit a paper please complete this online form no later than 30 November 2020.
 The working language of the conference is English.
-Applicants will be notified about selection by 25 November 2019.

 For any questions relating to the conference, please email firstname.lastname@example.org.

-- 4th Annual ‘Belarusian Studies in the 21st Century’ Conference & Annual London Lecture on Belarusian Studies (2019) Keynote speaker: Dr Anais Marin, United Nations Special Rapporteur on the Situation of Human Rights in Belarus (programme; audio)
+- 4th Annual ‘Belarusian Studies in the 21st Century’ Conference & Annual London Lecture on Belarusian Studies (2019) Keynote speaker Dr Anais Marin, United Nations Special Rapporteur on the Situation of Human Rights in Belarus: Belarusian nationalism in the 2010s, a case of anti-colonialism?
+Origins, features and outcomes of ongoing ‘Soft Belarusianisation’ (programme; audio)

 - 3rd Annual ‘Belarusian Studies in the 21st Century’ Conference & Annual London Lecture on Belarusian Studies (2018).
 Keynote speaker: Dr Alena Marková, Assistant Professor at the Department of Historical Sociology, Faculty of Humanities, Charles University in Prague (programme)